 Each state and territory health department provides specific jurisdictional information about immunisation.

 Parents and guardians can ask you to assist them with getting an exemption to having their child immunised.
-This can help them meet the immunisation requirements for the Child Care Benefit and Family Tax Benefit Part A Supplement family assistance payments.
+This can help them meet the immunisation requirements for the Child Care Benefit and Family Tax Benefit Part A Supplement payments.

 The available immunisation exemptions are: